dbdesign-students-spring2024/5-database-design-shaw2065/README.md

     - Primary key: `section_id`
     - All non-key fields are not facts about any other non-key field.
-    - `course_id`, `professor_id` and `classroom` are all single-valued facts about the primary key.
-Each section is of one course, and taught by one professor, and held in one classroom.
+    - `course_id`, `professor_id` and `classroom` are single-valued facts about the primary key.
+Each section belongs to only one course, and is taught by one professor, and held in one classroom.

 4. student info